eskay993/gamefiles/silent-hill-3/README.md

 ### silent-hill-3-lutris-install-script.yaml

 Updated installer script for the PC-DVD version based on chrll's original script.
-In addition to installing the widescreen patch, it will also install XInput Fix (see below), Audio Enhacement Pack 2.0 from Mod DB, a No-DVD patch and it will configure controls to match PS2.
+In addition to installing the widescreen patch, it will also install XInput Fix (see below), Audio Enhacement Pack 2.0 from Mod DB, Reloaded II Mod Loader,a No-DVD patch and it will configure controls to match PS2.
 I tried to make the script as plug and play as possible, including on Steam Deck where it wil set the correct resolution and settings.

 To run the script, click the `+` sign in Lutris to add a game, then select `Install from local install script` and chose the yaml file.